BetterNowOrg/api-documentation/preface.md

 `938a145dd2674b83f05de469a4efcdc52828960f`, the authorization header would be `Authorization: Bearer OTM4YTE0NWRkMjY3NGI4M2YwNWRlNDY5YTRlZmNkYzUyODI4OTYwZg==`

-API keys will be scoped to specific top-level resources.
+API keys grant access to specific resources such as Charities, Events, etc.
 Authenticated requests for other resources will return a `403 Forbidden` response.

 ## Caching